jeeyo/battleship-p2p/README.md

 2. **Place Your Ships**:
    - Click on a ship type to select it
    - Click on the board to place it
-   - Use "Rotate Ship" to change orientation
+   - Use "Rotate Ship" to change orientation between horizontal and vertical
-   - Use "Random Placement" for quick setup
+   - Use "Random Placement" for quick automatic setup
+   - Use "Clear Board" to remove all placed ships
    - Click "Ready!" when all ships are placed

 3. **Battle Phase**: